IABTechLab/uid2docs/docs/portal/client-side-integration.md

 - [Deleting Multiple Mobile App IDs](#deleting-multiple-mobile-app-ids)

 ### Adding Mobile App IDs

+It's important to provide a complete list of all your mobile app IDs, including Android App IDs, iOS/tvOS Bundle IDs, and iOS App Store IDs.
+UID2 token requests are accepted only from mobile app IDs that are set up in the UID2 Portal.

 To add one or more mobile app IDs, complete the following steps: